MMAksimm123/individualMyYearTask/README.md

 # individualMyYearTask
-my final assignment for the year link to the website https://mmaksimm123.github.io/individualMyYearTask/ link to the figma https://mmaksimm123.github.io/individualMyYearTask/
+my final assignment for the year.

+Link to the website https://mmaksimm123.github.io/individualMyYearTask/

+Link to the figma https://mmaksimm123.github.io/individualMyYearTask/